 Artists created their portals to hang on the light posts in the downtown area during the summer months.

 Strive On Mobile App

-The art will hang during the summer from the light poles in the downtown area.
-Each artist can include a story of his/her vision, and it will be included on the Whitewater Strive On app.
+Some of our portal artists participated and shared the story of their piece!
+That information is displayed on the Whitewater Strive On Mobile App which can be downloaded at the App store and on Google Play.
 Strive On utilizes the GPS on smartphones and will take individuals on a walking tour of the portals.
 The annual public art project aims to provide a fun way for businesses, individuals, families and friends to participate in a fun and educational experience.
-Artists are encouraged to make their portals creative, whimsical, colorful, and fun!

 Whitewater Arts Alliance Board Members

 Make your portal creative, whimsical, artistic, colorful, and fun!
 What is your favorite scene in Whitewater?
 Birds?
 Church steeples?
 Parks?
 Buildings?
 Share your vision!

 Please, no direct label advertising or logos of products.

 This is a public display; ﬁnished works must be appropriate for all audiences.